-Back when I was eating meat, I regularly prepared cannelloni with sweet Italian sausage, ricotta and spinach.
-I also filled jumbo shells with the same filling and it was delish every time!
-If you decide to do the meat version, simply swap out the mushrooms for pre-cooked, crumbled Italian sausage.
-But, if the Mr can eat the vegetarian one and really enjoy it, so can you!
+Back when I ate meat, I regularly prepared cannelloni with sweet Italian sausage, ricotta and spinach.
+I also filled jumbo shells with the same filling and it was delish every time but it cost me 3 days of pain thereafter because I was lactose-intolerant!
 The best thing about a dish like this is that the filling is up to you…stuff the cannelloni with what you and your family

 like LOVE to eat!
 This is a great way to get the entire family involved in dinner prep – lay out all the fillings and have each person stuff their own tubes with whatever they want – this is really great to do with your kids!